kmmatthews15/vendomatic/README.md

 4. cd back into the client folder and run 'npm start' to start the React front end!

 ## experience/ things I wish to implement
 During this process the front end came super easy to me.
-It didn't take me to long to implement any of it in React.
+It didn't take me too long to implement any of it in React.
+I did however run into some issues with connecting the backend to the React front end, and configuring all of the specifications.
+So one of my next goals is testing to complete some testing to make sure all of the specifications are correct.
+Another goal that I have is to get it deployed to Heroku!